Masterminds/semver/README.md

 ## Working With Pre-release Versions

+Pre-releases, for those not familiar with them, are used for software releases prior to stable or generally available releases.
+Examples of pre-releases include development, alpha, beta, and release candidate releases.
+A pre-release may be a version such as `1.2.3-beta.1` while the stable release would be `1.2.3`.
+In the order of precidence, pre-releases come before their associated releases.
+In this example `1.2.3-beta.1 < 1.2.3`.

 According to the Semantic Version specification pre-releases may not be API compliant with their release counterpart.
 It says,

 > A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.

-SemVer comparisons without a pre-release value will skip pre-release versions.
+SemVer comparisons without a pre-release comparator will skip pre-release versions.
-For example, `>=1.2.3` will skip pre-releases when looking at a list of values while `>=1.2.3-0` will evaluate and find pre-releases.
+For example, `>=1.2.3` will skip pre-releases when looking at a list of releases while `>=1.2.3-0` will evaluate and find pre-releases.

 The reason for the `0` as a pre-release version in the example comparison is